Creativity entails exploration and movement into unknown and unmapped territories.

-UEA has always been at the forefront of future-thinking in education, from Lawrence Stenhouse’s pioneering research on interdisciplinary curriculum design for schools in the 1970s, to our current influence on global literacy and change through the UNESCO Chair programme.
+UEA continues to be at the forefront of future-thinking in Education.
+From Lawrence Stenhouse’s pioneering research on interdisciplinary curriculum design for schools in the 1970s, to our current influence on global literacy and change through the UNESCO Chair Programme.

-Researchers at our School of Education and Lifelong Learning collaborate with regional, national and international partners, as well as with colleagues across UEA – to imagine and help realise more equitable educational futures.
-We address questions about the role of social media and digital technology in learning, and join cultural and heritage sector organisations such as the BBC and the East Anglian Film Archive in arts-based projects for school students in the region.
+Researchers at our School of Education and Lifelong Learning collaborate with regional, national and international partners - as well as with colleagues across UEA - to imagine and help realise more equitable educational futures.
+We address questions about the role of social media and digital technology in learning, as well as join cultural and heritage sector organisations including the BBC and the East Anglian Film Archive in arts-based projects for school students in the region.

-Alert to global student activism and the call of young people for new education priorities relative to climate change, decolonised curricula and changing economic circumstances, we also ask - ‘what can learning be?’
+Alert to global student activism and young people calling for new education priorities around climate change, decolonising the curricula and changing economic circumstances, we also ask - ‘what can learning be?’
 How can we fully realise human potential through different conceptions of schooling, higher education and learning through a lifetime?